Connecting multi-lepton anomalies at the LHC and in Astrophysics with MeerKAT/SKA: Methodology

-The resulting particle distributions are then used as inputs for indirect DM detection following Eqs.~(\ref{eq:4}) and (\ref{eq:antiprotons}) in the case of the anti-proton and positron fluxes at Earth, and Eq.~(\ref{eq:flux}) for multi-frequency photon spectra.
-The subsequent analysis has two components.
-The first is constraining the allowed DM parameter space (in terms of $M_\chi$ and $\langle \sigma V\rangle$) using cosmic-ray and gamma-ray data.
-After this step we make predictions for MeerKAT observations based upon the constrained DM parameter space.
-The predicted spectra for cosmic-ray fluxes at Earth are compared to data from AMS-02~\cite{PhysRevLett.122.041102,Aguilar:2016kjl}.
-In the case of the anti-protons we use the background model found in~\cite{Heisig_2020}, while for positrons we use a nearby pulsar model for the high-energy background~\cite{Fang_2019} (note that this means the DM component is sub-dominant).
-When we model gamma-ray fluxes from the galactic centre we use fiducial model data from Ref.~\cite{Ackermann_2017}, making use of the excess spectrum for a $10^\circ$ region of interest around the galactic centre.
-In all cases our Milky-Way halo models follow those presented in Ref.~\cite{ppdmcb1}.
+The annihilation yields, found above, are then used as inputs for indirect DM detection following Eqs.~(\ref{eq:4}) and (\ref{eq:antiprotons}) in the case of the anti-proton and positron fluxes at Earth, and Eqs.~(\ref{eq:gamma}) and (\ref{eq:flux}) for gamma-rays produced via primary and secondary mechanisms.
+We will then use cosmic-ray and gamma-ray excess data to determine the region of the DM parameter space (in terms of $m_{\chi}$ and $\langle \sigma V\rangle$) that best fits to these excesses.
+The predicted spectra for cosmic-ray fluxes at Earth are compared to data from AMS-02 \cite{PhysRevLett.122.041102,Aguilar:2016kjl}.
+In the case of the anti-protons we use the background model found in \cite{Heisig_2020}, while for positrons we use a nearby pulsar model for the high-energy background from \cite{Fang_2019} (note that this means the DM component is sub-dominant).
+When we model gamma-ray fluxes from the galactic centre we use fiducial model data from \cite{Ackermann_2017}, making use of the excess spectrum for a $10^\circ$ region of interest around the galactic centre.
+In all cases our Milky-Way halo models follow those presented in \cite{ppdmcb1}.